stsievert/osx-adobe-beamer/readme.md

 *both* open Acrobat windows.

 This is not a big application; it only maps your keystrokes to both of Adobe Readers windows.
 If it fails during a presentation, you can still survive!
+You can still operate Adobe as normal and still have a presentation, but then the notes will be out of sync.

 ## Latex compiling directions
 I have provided a package so your presentation and notes have the same number